b-t-k/b-t-k.github.io/ebook/base-css.md

 #### CSS
 ```
-figure.cover-img {
+figure.cover {
 	display: block;
 	text-align: center;
 }

-img.cover-image {
+img.cover {
 	height: 95%;
 	object-fit:contain;
 	width: auto;
 }

-img.cover-image:only-of-type { /*overrides the previous setting, but only in newer systems that support CSS3 */
+img.cover:only-of-type { /*overrides the previous setting, but only in newer systems that support CSS3 */
 	height: 95vh;
 }

 @media amzn-kf8 {
 	/* CSS for KF8 devices */
-	img.cover-image:only-of-type { /*overrides the previous setting, but only in newer systems that support CSS3 */
+	img.cover:only-of-type { /*overrides the previous setting, but only in newer systems that support CSS3 */
 	 height: 95%;
 	}
 }

 @media amzn-mobi {
 	/* CSS for Mobi devices */
-	img.cover-image:only-of-type { /*overrides the previous setting, but only in newer systems that support CSS3 */
+	img.cover:only-of-type { /*overrides the previous setting, but only in newer systems that support CSS3 */
 	 height: 95%;
 	}
 }

-.titlepage img{
+.fullpage img{
 	display: block;
 	margin-top: 3em;
 	margin-right: auto;